-It is also noted that the amounts standing to the credit of the Collection Account and the Cash Reserve Account may be invested in Eligible Investments by the Eligible Investment Settlement Bank as directed by the Cash Manager, in the name and on behalf of the Issuer, in accordance with the provisions of the Agency and Accounts Agreement.
-The investments must comply with appropriate rating criteria, as set out in the definition of Eligible Investments and do not appear speculative instruments that could replace the underlying assets (in this respect, see the definition of Eligible Investments).
+It is also noted that the amounts standing to the credit of the Collection Account and the Cash Reserve Account may be invested in Eligible Investments by the Account Bank as directed by the Issuer (acting upon written instructions of the Servicer) in accordance with the provisions of the Agency and Accounts Agreement.
+The investments must comply with appropriate rating criteria, as set out in the definition of Eligible Investments and do not appear speculative instruments that could replace the underlying assets.